Energy Balance of a Boson Gas at Zero Temperature in Curved Spacetime: Conclusion

 \item \textbf{The Information-Theoretic Constraint (\ref{eqn:60})}: This equation, $\mathcal{I}_F = 2\square n - \frac{8m^2}{\hbar^2} n\mathcal{A}$, establishes a fundamental link between dynamics and information.
 It shows that the Fisher information entropy $\mathcal{I}_F$---a measure of the ``structural information'' or ``quantumness'' embedded in the wavefunction---is determined by the balance between the spacetime d'Alambertian of the density and the system's self-interactions.
 This acts as a law of information conservation in curved spacetime, connecting quantum dynamics with information theory \cite{Frieden2004, DnesPetz2008}. \end{enumerate}

 This dual framework elegantly separates the dynamics of energy transport from the constraints of information conservation.
-Furthermore, the introduction of the stochastic velocity $u_{\mu}$ and the associated Fisher entropy provides a physical bridge, suggesting that the quantum potential $U^Q$ and its related forces emerge from an underlying stochastic structure of spacetime, with quantum randomness potentially arising from gravitational zero-point fluctuations \cite{Nelson1966, Escobar-Aguilar2025}.
+Furthermore, the introduction of the stochastic velocity $u_\mu$ and the associated Fisher entropy provides a consistent mathematical framework that separates the diffusive and conservative components of the dynamics, leading to the information-theoretic constraint (\ref{eqn:60}).

 The formalism was rigorously tested in specific cases---the quantum harmonic oscillator \cite{Schiff1968}, the hydrogen atom \cite{Schiff1968}, and the Klein-Gordon field in Schwarzschild geometry \cite{Li2019, Hawking1975}---confirming the consistency of the approach and illustrating the local, reversible energy exchange between classical and quantum currents.